Medical Fire Equipment Checklist For Medical Centres

 In line with the evacuation lighting system, exit signs are crucial installations that easily direct occupants to safety.
 When undergoing assessments, some establishments fail the fire safety test simply because of erroneous signage.
 Such faults have resulted in confusion showing exit signs together with door labels saying "staff only" or exit signs pointing to the wrong direction.

-Though these are located outside the building, fire hydrants are still a building manager's concern especially when a healthcare is prone to catching wildfires.
+Though these are located outside the building, fire hydrants are still a building manager's concern especially when healthcare is prone to catching wildfires.
 These fire suppression systems guarantee better performance.
 Make sure you include them in your medical center fire safety plan.

 Fire Alarm Panels